jetbrains-academy/javascript-course/Classes/private_protected_properties_methods/task.md

 car.#mileage = 10          // error
 ```

-Since child classes can't access private fields either, to leave this possibility, most often protected fields are used.
+Child classes can't access private fields of the parent class, which can be useful.
+Therefore, programmers most often use **protected** fields.

 <div class="hint">